Why is it important to winterize my home?

 What are the most important things to winterize?

 Inside your home, it is important to winterize your fireplace, plumbing, heating unit, windows, and doors.
+If you notice anything wrong then get a professional to look at it as you won’t want to be without that appliance during the winter.
+For example, getting someone who specializes in heating Montclair nj or whoever is local to you when your heater is making a funny noise can be the difference between going with or without heat when it’s snowing!
 Outside, you should take a careful look at your plumbing, valuable outdoor equipment, pools, plants, and animals.

 What are easy, simple winterizing solutions I can implement right now?